elmer-t/UnidenCommander/README.md

 # UnidenCommander
 Control your [Uniden UBC785XLT](https://rigreference.com/rigs/2469-uniden-bearcat-ubc785xlt) scanner from your PC.

-==Please note this project is purely for archival and educational purposes.
-It is no longer maintained, bugs will not be fixed.==
+**Please note this project is purely for archival and educational purposes.
+It is no longer maintained, bugs will not be fixed.**

 ## What is it?
 UnidenCommander provides control over your Uniden Bearcat scanner from your PC.
 All scanner buttons are available through UnidenCommander.
 UnidenCommander even adds some unique features to your scanner.